How to get rid of PMI, or private mortgage insurance

 PMI is a type of mortgage insurance that protects the lender in case you default on your mortgage.

-Homebuyers who use a conventional mortgage with a down payment of less than 20 percent are usually required to get private mortgage insurance, or PMI.
-This is an added annual cost — about 0.3 percent to 1.5 percent of your mortgage, usually, although it can vary.
-According to Freddie Mac, each month, borrowers generally may pay between $30 and $70 for every $100,000 of the loan principal in PMI.
+Homebuyers who use a conventional mortgage with a down payment of less than 20 percent usually are required to get private mortgage insurance.
+This is an added annual cost — about 0.3 percent to 1.5 percent of your mortgage, although it can vary.
+According to Freddie Mac, each month, borrowers generally may pay between $30 and $70 in PMI for every $100,000 of loan principal.
 How much you pay depends on your credit score and the amount of your down payment.
-Your PMI is recalculated each year based on the current size of your loan, so it will decrease as you pay the loan off.
+Your PMI is recalculated each year based on the current size of your loan, so the premium will decrease as you pay down the loan.

 “Private mortgage insurance protects the lender from the elevated risk presented by a borrower that made a small down payment,” says Greg McBride, CFA, Bankrate’s chief financial analyst.
 “Once the borrower has a sufficient equity cushion, the PMI will be removed.”